-Boost Conversions using fully customizable Coupons and Discounts on your plans
+Boost Conversions Using Fully Customizable Coupons and Discounts

 Time-limited coupons and discounts are a proven way of boosting conversions.

-You can implement on your WooCommerce store by providing exclusive coupons on various occasions (such as Black Friday, the festive seasons, or other one-off occasions as necessary).
+You can implement it in your WooCommerce store by providing exclusive coupons on various occasions (such as Black Friday, the festive seasons, or other one-off occasions as necessary).